Challenger and mobile banks

 Is my money safe with Monzo Bank?

-Like all prepaid cards, you enter a Pin to withdraw money and make payments.
-Monzo is regulated by the Financial Conduct Authority, but does not qualify for the Financial Services Compensation Scheme (FSCS).
+Monzo is regulated by the Financial Conduct Authority, but doesn't yet qualify for the Financial Services Compensation Scheme (FSCS).
 However, money loaded on a Monzo card is ringfenced and backed by Wirecard, so if Monzo goes bankrupt your money is safe.

 What’s coming in the future?

-A UK current account, complete with direct debit and standing orders and full FSCS protection is expected to launch by the end of the year.
+A UK current account, complete with direct debit and standing orders and full FSCS protection, plus existing Monzo features like bill splitting, instant payments to friends, budgeting in the app, and freezing the card.

 Starling Bank review

-Starling Bank received a banking licence in July 2016, and launched a full current account in March 2017.
+Starling Bank received a banking licence in July 2016, and launched the UK's first app-only current account in March 2017.

-Starling says that it has a strong focus on data and transparency and aims to woo people who are used to seeing their life in a dataset, similar to users of health-tracking watches Fitbit, Apple Watch.
+Starling says that it has a strong focus on data and transparency and aims to woo people who are used to seeing their life in a dataset, similar to users of health-tracking watches Fitbit and Apple Watch.

 What does Starling Bank offer?